jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 - For the RDL, internal calibration is done automatically by a function from the NAU7802 library (calibrateAFE()).
 It is called at powerup and at a regular interval.
 The algorithm is still under development for the regular interval.

   ## EXTERNAL CALIBRATION
 - External calibration has to be done for each specific load cell.
-If the load cell is damaged and replaced, calibration must be done.
+If the load cell is damaged and replaced, a calibration must be done.
 External calibration can be done via the source code only.
 It currently cannot be done via a live command.
-- Since the strain gauges are highly linear devices, only a two-point calibration is required.
+- Since strain gauges are highly linear devices, only a two-point calibration is required.

   ## RJ45 CONNECTORS

 - There are two RJ45 connectors on this board, which allow I2C communication.
-They are not compatible with Ethernet protocol.
+They are not compatible with the Ethernet protocol.
 They are interchangeable.
+One can be used for connection to the RDL, the other for daisy-chaining.
 - Each connector follows the following wiring connection:
   - Pin 1 & 2: VCC
   - Pin 3 & 4: GND
   - Pin 5 & 6: SDA
   - Pin 7 & 8: SCL
 - This wiring order, combined with the internal architecture of the CAT cable (standard) creates a partial shielding, since the GND wires are twisted with the VCC and SDA wires.
-In future versions, improvements could be made on wiring order.
+In future versions, improvements could be made on the wiring order to also shield the SCL line.
-- The main modifications with the Sparkfun design are the additions of RJ45 connectors.
+- For the strain sub-circuit, the main modifications with the Sparkfun design are: 1) the addition of a voltage regulator circuit; 2) the addition of RJ45 connectors; and 3) the addition of screw terminals.
 - The NAU7802 chip itself has some sensitivity to temperature.
-There is an embedded temperature compensation mechanism inside the NAU7802 chip.
-However, this compensation is done at calibration time only (calculateZeroOffset()).
+There are two ways to protect the measurements from temperature bias: 1) internal calibration at a regular interval; 2) on-chip temperature measurement.
+Due to the complexity of the second method (which is not coded in the Sparkfun library), only the first method is used.
 The temperature data is not exposed to the I2C interface.

-This means that if the chip temperature changes, chip calibration must be redone.
-- Strain gauge load cells are very sensitive to temperature variation.
+- Strain gauges are very sensitive to temperature variation.
 There are multiple components to this relationship (e.g. load cell thermal expansion, strain gauge film expansion).
-Load cell temperature compensation is specific to each installation setup and must be addressed separately than the chip temperature compensation.
+However, some Wheatstone configurations are inherently compensated in temperature.
+This is the case for the TAL220 (parallel bending cell with full bridge).
+Therefore, the thermal expansion will affect both strain gauges in the same way and cancel each other out in the voltage output.
+This technique is effective within a mild temperature range (e.g. -10 to +40C).
+At extreme temperature, independent external temperature compensation via a separate thermistor probe can be required (not coded).

 ## ELECTRICAL CURRENT MEASUREMENTS